ClintKan/microblog_VPC_deployment/README.md

 ## Steps Taken

+1. Application source files were cloned onto my workstation and then pushed to my GitHub (with a specified repo name - without the quotes - "microblog_VPC_deployment")

-1. Created an AWS account along with default infrastructure components like; VPC, default region, availability zone, CIDR block, NAT gateway and default subnet.
+2. Created an AWS account along with default infrastructure components like; VPC, default region, availability zone, CIDR block, NAT gateway and default subnet.
+It is within this that an EC2 (t3.medium Ubuntu Linux server) was setup to be used for the running of the CI/CD pipeline.

-2. Clone this repo to your GitHub account.
-IMPORTANT: Make sure that the repository name is "microblog_VPC_deployment"
+3. On the above Jenkins EC2 server, Jenkins was installed on it and the following security configurations via port configurations; 22 for SSH, 8080 for Jenkins done.

+4. A second VPC was then created, with one availability zone, one public subnet and one private subnet, a NAT Gateway in 1 AZ but with DNS hostnames and DNS resolution should be selected.

+5. Three EC2s were then created as follows;

+   - One for the Web Server
+   - One for the

+7. CI/CD Pipeline configuration was then done, not so different from the one in workload 3 - within the Jenkins file as follows (reference it here to follow along).
+Below I :
+   **(a.)
+Build Stage:**
+   In this stage, the focus was to setup and prepare ther server to ready it for the cloning of the Github repo

+   **(b.)
+Test Stage:**
+   This stage was exactly similar to the workload 3's

+   **(c.)
+OWAS FS SCAN Stage:**
+   This stage was exactly similar to the workload 3's

+   **(d.)
+Deploy Stage:**
+   This is where the the pipeline (the Jenkins user from the Jenkins EC2) remotes into the WebServer (via SSH) and executes the

-3. In the AWS console, create a custom VPC with one availability zome, a public and a private subnet.
+8. In the AWS console, create a custom VPC with one availability zome, a public and a private subnet.
 There should be a NAT Gateway in 1 AZ and no VPC endpoints.
 DNS hostnames and DNS resolution should be selected.

-4. Navigate to subnets and edit the settings of the public subet you created to auto assign public IPv4 addresses.
+9. Navigate to subnets and edit the settings of the public subet you created to auto assign public IPv4 addresses.

-5. In the Default VPC, create an EC2 t3.medium called "Jenkins" and install Jenkins onto it.
+10. In the Default VPC, create an EC2 t3.medium called "Jenkins" and install Jenkins onto it.

-6. Create an EC2 t3.micro called "Web_Server" In the PUBLIC SUBNET of the Custom VPC, and create a security group with ports 22 and 80 open.
+11. Create an EC2 t3.micro called "Web_Server" In the PUBLIC SUBNET of the Custom VPC, and create a security group with ports 22 and 80 open.

-7. Create an EC2 t3.micro called "Application_Server" in the PRIVATE SUBNET of the Custom VPC,  and create a security group with ports 22 and 5000 open.
+12. Create an EC2 t3.micro called "Application_Server" in the PRIVATE SUBNET of the Custom VPC,  and create a security group with ports 22 and 5000 open.
 Make sure you create and save the key pair to your local machine.

-8. SSH into the "Jenkins" server and run `ssh-keygen`.
+13. SSH into the "Jenkins" server and run `ssh-keygen`.
 Copy the public key that was created and append it into the "authorized_keys" file in the Web Server.

 IMPORTANT: Test the connection by SSH'ing into the 'Web_Server' from the 'Jenkins' server.
 This will also add the web server instance to the "list of known hosts"